What They Do: Mining and geological engineers design mines to safely and efficiently remove minerals for use in manufacturing and utilities.

 The median annual wages for mining and geological engineers in the top industries in which they work are as follows:

-Employment of mining and geological engineers is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.
+Employment of mining and geological engineers is projected to grow 3 percent over the next ten years, slower than the average for all occupations.